yingweiwo

 Mechanism of Action

-Paricalcitol is a synthetic, biologically active vitamin D analog of calcitriol with modifications to the side chain (D2) and the A (19-nor) ring.
-Preclinical andin vitro studies have demonstrated that paricalcitol's biological actions are mediated through binding of the VDR, which results in the selective activation of vitamin D responsive pathways.
-Vitamin D and paricalcitol have been shown to reduce parathyroid hormone levels by inhibiting PTH synthesis and secretion.
+Paricalcitol is a synthetic, biologically active vitamin D analogue, a derivative of calcitriol with modified side chains (D2) and A (19-nor) rings.
+Preclinical and in vitro studies have shown that the biological action of paricalcitol is mediated by binding to the vitamin D receptor (VDR), thereby selectively activating the vitamin D response pathway.
+Vitamin D and paricalcitol have been shown to reduce PTH levels by inhibiting the synthesis and secretion of parathyroid hormone (PTH).

-Paricalcitol is a synthetic, biologically active vitamin D analog of calcitriol with modifications to the side chain (D2) and the A (19-nor) ring.
-Preclinical and in vitro studies have demonstrated that paricalcitol's biological actions are mediated through binding of the vitamin D receptor (VDR), which results in the selective activation of vitamin D responsive pathways.
-Vitamin D and paricalcitol have been shown to reduce parathyroid hormone levels by inhibiting PTH synthesis and secretion.
+Paricalcitol is a synthetic, biologically active vitamin D analogue, a derivative of calcitriol with modified side chains (D2) and A (19-nor) rings.
+Preclinical and in vitro studies have shown that the biological action of paricalcitol is mediated by binding to the vitamin D receptor (VDR), thereby selectively activating the vitamin D response pathway.
+Vitamin D and paricalcitol have been shown to reduce PTH levels by inhibiting the synthesis and secretion of parathyroid hormone (PTH).

-Paricalcitol is indicated for the prevention and treatment of secondary hyperparathyroidism associated with chronic kidney disease (CKD) Stage 3 and 4. /Included in US product labeling/
+Paricalcitol is indicated for the prevention and treatment of secondary hyperparathyroidism associated with stages 3 and 4 of chronic kidney disease (CKD). /US Product Label Contains/

-Therapeutic doses of specific vitamin D analogs are used in the treatment of chronic hypocalcemia, hypophosphatemia, rickets, and osteodystrophy associated with various medical conditions including chronic renal failure, familial hypophosphatemia, and hypoparathyroidism (postsurgical or idiopathic, or pseudohypoparathyroidism).
-Some analogs have been found to reduct elevated parathyroid hormone concentrations in patients with renal osteodystrophy associated with hyperparathyroidism.
-Theoretically, any of the vitamin D analogs may be used for the above conditions, However, because of their pharmacologic properties, some may be more useful in certain situations than others.
-Alfacalcidol, calcitriol, and dihydrotachysterol are usually preferred in patients with renal failure since these patients have impaired ability to synthesize calcitriol from cholecalciferol and ergocalciferol; therefore, the response is more predictable.
-In addition, their shorter half-lives may make toxicity easier to manage (hypercalcemia reverses more quickly).
-Ergocalciferol may not be the preferred agent in the treatment of familial hypophosphatemia or hypoparathyroidism because the large doses needed are associated with a risk of overdose and hypercalcemia; dihydrotachysterol and calcitriol may be preferred. /Included in US product labeling/
+Some vitamin D analogs have been found to reduce elevated parathyroid hormone levels in patients with renal osteodystrophy accompanied by hyperparathyroidism.
+In theory, any vitamin D analogue can be used to treat the aforementioned conditions.
+However, due to their different pharmacological properties, some analogues may be more effective than others in specific situations.
+For patients with renal failure, alfacalcidol, calcitriol, and dihydrotachysterol are usually the first choice because these patients have impaired ability to synthesize calcitriol from cholecalciferol and ergocalciferol; therefore, their efficacy is more predictable.
+Furthermore, these drugs have shorter half-lives, and toxicities are easier to control (hypercalcemia reverses more quickly).
+Ergocalciferol may not be the first-line treatment for familial hypophosphatemia or hypoparathyroidism because the high doses required are associated with the risk of overdose and hypercalcemia; dihydrotachysterol and calcitriol may be more suitable. /US product label contains/

 Drug Warnings

-/Paricalcitol/ should not be given to patients with evidence of vitamin D toxicity, hypercalcemia, or hypersensitivity to any ingredient in this product.
+Paricalciferol should not be given to patients with vitamin D poisoning, hypercalcemia, or hypersensitivity to any component of this product.

-Doses of vitamin D analogs that do not exceed the physiologic requirement are usually nontoxic.
-However, some infants and patients with sarcoidosis or hypoparathyroidism may have increased sensitivity to vitamin D analogs. /Vitamin D analogs/
+Vitamin D analogues are generally non-toxic when administered at doses not exceeding physiological requirements.
+However, some infants and patients with sarcoidosis or hypoparathyroidism may be more sensitive to vitamin D analogs. /Vitamin D Analogs/

-Acute or chronic administration of excessive doses of vitamin D analogs or enhanced responsiveness to physiologic amounts of ergocalciferol or cholecalciferol may lead to hypervitaminosis D manifested by hypercalcemia. /Vitamin D analogs/
+Acute or chronic overdose of vitamin D analogs, or an enhanced response to physiological doses of ergocalciferol or cholecalciferol, can lead to vitamin D overdose, manifested as hypercalcemia. /Vitamin D Analogs/

-Decreased renal function without hypercalcemia has also been reported in patients with hypoparathyroidism after long-term vitamin D analog therapy.
-Before therapy with vitamin D analogs is initiated, serum phosphate concentrations must be controlled.
-To avoid ectopic calcification, the serum calcium (in mg/dL) times phosphorus (in mg/dL) should not be allowed to exceed 70.
-Because administration of vitamin D analogs may increase phosphate absorption, patients with renal failure may require adjustment in the dosage of aluminum-containing antacids used to decrease phosphate absorption. /Vitamin D analogs/
+Long-term use of vitamin D analogs to treat hypoparathyroidism has been reported to result in decreased renal function without hypercalcemia.
+Serum phosphate concentrations must be controlled before starting vitamin D analog therapy.
+To avoid ectopic calcification, the ratio of serum calcium (mg/dL) to phosphorus (mg/dL) should not exceed 70.
+Because vitamin D analogs may increase phosphate absorption, patients with renal failure may require dose adjustments of aluminum-containing antacids used to reduce phosphate absorption. /Vitamin D Analogs/

-For more Drug Warnings (Complete) data for PARICALCITOL (8 total), please visit the HSDB record page.
+For more complete data on drug warnings for paricillin (8 of 8), please visit the HSDB record page.

 Pharmacodynamics